tdm-project/edge-device-handler/README.md

    I2C bus number to which the sensor is attached (default: *1*)

-When a settings is present both in the *GENERAL* and *application specific*  section, the application specific is applied to the spacific handler.
+When a settings is present both in the *GENERAL* and *application specific*  section, the application specific is applied to the specific handler.

 In this example, the *logging\_level* settings is overwritten to *1* only for this handler, while other handlers use *0* from the section *GENERAL*: